GNU-Ymir/Documentations/en/types/struct.md

 custom types, which contains multiple values of different types.
 Structures are similar to tuples, in terms of memory management (always located in the stack).
 Unlike tuples, structures have a name, and all their internal fields also have a name.
+As you can see structure are printable.

 ```ymir
 import std::io